Prosper Australia

 Prosper Australia is a non-profit association incorporated in the State of Victoria, Australia dedicated to reforming taxes onto land as articulated by Adam Smith, the Physiocrats, John Stuart Mill, and most notably by Henry George in Progress and Poverty.

 History

 Founded in 1890 as the Single Tax League of Victoria, it was later known as the Henry George League of Victoria, then as Tax Reform Australia, before adopting its present name in 2000.
-Its mission, as stated on its website, is "[t]o slash taxes on work, on enterprise and consumption.
-Instead, fund government from the economic rents that fall to land and monopoly.
+Its mission, as stated on its website, is "To slash taxes on work, on enterprise and consumption.
+Instead, fund government from the economic rents that fall to land and monopoly."
 Its journal, Progress, has been published since 1904.

 Activities

 Education

 At its North Melbourne, Victoria premises, Prosper Australia maintains a bookshop, a library, seminar and office facilities for staff and volunteers.
 Occasional public presentations, delivered by members, staff or guests, are held here or at external venues.

 Foreign academics and activists, with varying degrees of sympathy for the Georgist cause, have visited Melbourne and other Australian cities at the invitation of Prosper Australia.
 American financial economist Michael Hudson, Jeffery J. Smith, Alanna Hartzok, Frank de Jong and Fred Foldvary are some of the guests who have visited Australia at the invitation of the organisation.